Clears buildup to revive roots and deliver long-lasting lift—a lightweight, silicone-free cleanse that leaves hair smooth, not stripped.

 |---|---|---|---|

-| Living Proof Full Shampoo | Everyday lift on normal–oily fine hair | Removes the film that weighs fine hair down; clean feel with soft slip | Silicone-free; color-safe |
+| Living Proof Full Shampoo | Everyday lift on normal-to-oily fine hair | Helps remove the film that can weigh fine hair down; clean feel with soft slip | Silicone-free; color-safe |

-| Pureology Hydrate Sheer | Fine hair that’s dry or color-treated | Adds airy hydration so ends don’t frizz while roots stay light | Sulfate-free; vegan; color-safe |
+| Pureology Hydrate Sheer | Fine hair that’s dry or color-treated | Adds lightweight hydration so ends feel smoother while roots stay fresh | Sulfate-free; vegan; color-safe |

-| Redken Volume Injection | Fine hair that falls flat after styling | Noticeable root lift; pairs great with round-brush blowouts | Color-safe |
+| Redken Volume Injection | Fine hair that falls flat after styling | Noticeable root lift; pairs well with round-brush blowouts | Color-safe |

-(Always patch-test if you’re sensitive; formulas can change.)
+(Always patch-test if you’re sensitive—formulas can change.)

 This guide may contain affiliate links.
 If you buy through our links, we may earn a small commission at no extra cost to you.